 Why you will fail to have a great career: Larry Smith [TED VIDEO]

-Good jobs are dissapearing and so you need to look for a great career.
-However there are going to be several reasons why will fail that task.
+Great jobs are disappearing, and so you need to look for a great career.
+However, there are going to be several reasons why will fail that task.

-No mater how many times people tell you that you have to follow your passion you are not going to do it.
-You find it too hard, you are too lazy.
+No matter how many times people tell you that you have to follow your passion you are not going to do it.
+You find it too hard; you are too lazy.
 You are going to make excuses why you are not looking for your passion.
 Stop making excuses right now.
 I will do this after… NO!
 You do it now!

 One of the excuses is that you have to be lucky to get a great career.
 So, you will stand around hoping to get lucky.
 Act now!
 A year from now you will be sorry you didn’t start a year ago.

 Action is the foundational key to all success. ~~Pablo Picasso